 My most powerful sex tricks and tips aren't on this site.
 If you want to access them and give your man back-arching, toe-curling, screaming orgasms that will keep him sexually obsessed with you, then you can learn these secret sex techniques in my private and discreet newsletter.
 You'll also learn the 5 dangerous mistakes that will ruin your sex life and relationship.
 Get it here.

 Vaginal dryness can occur if you’re not fully aroused, have a hormone imbalance, are menopausal or are taking certain medications.
 Vaginal dryness isn’t necessarily a problem, however.
 Some women are just dryer than others, and some women are naturally wetter.

 3. Vaginal Trauma

 Vaginal trauma refers to any of the damage a vagina can sustain.
-It could be from giving birth, losing your virginity, a sports injury, rough sex or even playing with your toy too vigorously.
+It could be from giving birth, losing your virginity, a sports injury, rough sex, regular sex if you haven’t had sex or penetration for a while, fingering yourself with long nails or even playing with your toy too vigorously.
 This can tear the tissue in and around your vagina, leading to bleeding during or after sex.